 - Very short time periods for the possession of assets.

 - Necessity of fast reaction to events in the market (low latency) – hence the placing of computer technology directly within the exchanges (co-location).

 - Focus on highly liquid (frequently traded) assets.

 High frequency of trades, particularly of instructions being sent to the market, may be considered as the most typical characteristic of HFT.
 That also explains why, to some degree, machines perform the trades on behalf of people.

 Other characteristics are either secondary or derived.
 The rate with which these trades are executed is not sufficient to define their main characteristic, because other very fast algorithms that are not part of HFT also exist.

 A question remains, whether we can determine a clear delineation of trades frequency by which we could identify a trader as a high-frequency trader and whether such an attempt would have any benefit other than the purely academic.
 It makes more sense to discuss the specific trading strategies targeted by high-frequency traders.

-The study Definition, Benefits and Risks of High-Frequency Trading (Jakub Kučera, ACTA OECONOMICA PRAGENSIA 5/2013, only in Czech) discusses reasons why the speed of instructions sent to a stock exchange is the most accurate characteristic of HFT.
+The study Definition, Benefits and Risks of High-Frequency Trading (Jakub Kučera, ACTA OECONOMICA PRAGENSIA 5/2013, only in Czech) discusses reasons why the speed of instructions sent to an exchange is the most accurate characteristic of HFT.